Snake-GGJJWP/Watcher/README.md

-Thank you for purchasing Watcher v3.
-This program take care of your computer if you need to leave it for a while.
-To be more precise this program completely blocks your PC until password is right.
-The small feature there is when password is incorrect the program will send you a photo of offender to your email.

 Usage:
 	To run this program click watcher.exe in dist directory.
 For this program working correct you also should type your email to login.txt (without spaces).
 Also you can change a password in "password.txt".
 Be careful, password must consist of numbers only.
 This program also requires some process you should create on your own.
 	To create this process follow next steps: